Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 But his house in the US is the opposite of his London home.
 The American property is located in a secluded area of Lake Sherwood, around 20 minutes drive from Hollywood.

-He bought the property for around USD 5.5 million in 2013.
+He bought the property for around USD 5.5 million (INR 45.5 crore) in 2013.
 To date, the house is his only known address in the US.

 What makes the US property grand is both its location and design.
 It is perched atop a cliff and has a futuristic appearance, giving the impression of being straight out of a sci-fi movie.
 The media has dubbed it Cavill’s own ‘Fortress of Solitude,’ after the fictional fortress of the same name in Superman comic books.